adaatii/TG-I/README.md

 # TG-I flask-react-app

-In every application there is a control of employees involved in the process.
-In addition, it is necessary to categorize these employees into categories.
+In every application there is a control of employees and categories involved in the process.

-In this project an API was developed that allows querying, creating and editing this information, maintaining this relationship between the employee and his category.
+In this project an API was developed that allows querying, creating and editing this information, about employee and category.

 ## Libraries and Tools